JiahaoChen1/Calibration/README.md

 # Long-tailed calibration

-This repository contains code for Transfer Knowledge from Head to Tail: Uncertainty Calibration under Long-tailed Distribution.
+This repository contains code for

+**Transfer Knowledge from Head to Tail: Uncertainty Calibration under Long-tailed Distribution**